CFB51 College Football Fan Community

 Florida's been complete dogshit in this era and to be ranked 17th in ranked season %.....it really shows the relativity of it all.
 Some programs would kill for 17th in any of these eras.

 This is an important point that @betarhoalphadelta (https://www.cfb51.com/index.php?action=profile;u=19) reminds me of from time to time.
 For Ohio State fans the bad times are 1980-1992.
-In those 13 seasons Ohio State never lost more than 3 games per year:
+In those 13 seasons Ohio State never lost less than 3 games per year:

 Earle Bruce took over in 1979 after Woody got fired for punching Charlie Bauman in the Gator Bowl and Earle's first team started 11-0 and went to the Rose Bowl as #1 where they lost by a single point to USC.
 Then he went 9-3 six consecutive years only breaking that streak when it was impossible to continue because they played 13 games in 1986 and he went 10-3.
 Bruce's team careened off the cliff (by tOSU standards) in 1987 and he got himself fired with a 6-4-1 season that was only partially redeemed by his 5th and final win over Michigan (5-4 in 9 years) which came AFTER he had been fired.
 The bottom really fell out the next year with new HC John Cooper finishing below .500 (the first time for tOSU since 1966).
 That was followed up by an 8-4 season, a 7-4-1 season, an 8-4 season, and an 8-3-1 season.
 Cooper's first five seasons all ended with two losses except the first and 5th which ended with a tie and a loss.